lee2sman/everyday/README.md

 more baldness w/ sound and motion
 69
 a random white noise player (voice sounds) made for disquiet junto 0398: rauschen bern
+70
+variation on 69 with different groan sounds